-In December 2015, the Company entered into a lease agreement, or the Stamford Lease, with Four Stamford Plaza Owner LLC, or the Landlord, for office space in Stamford, Connecticut, or the Premises, for the purpose of relocating its headquarters.
+In December 2015, the Company entered into a lease agreement, or the Stamford Lease, for office space in Stamford, Connecticut, or the Premises, for the purpose of relocating its headquarters.
 The initial term of the Stamford Lease commenced in May 2016, or the Commencement Date, and ends in November 2023.
 The Stamford Lease requires monthly lease payments, including rent escalations and rent holidays, during the initial lease term.
 The Company began to make rental payments from the Commencement Date.
 The Company records monthly rent expense on a straight-line basis from March 2016, upon taking possession of the Premises, through November 2023.
-As of December 31, 2017 and 2016, the balance of deferred lease obligation, representing the difference between cash rent paid and straight-line rent expense, was \$876 and \$583, respectively.
+As of December 31, 2018 and 2017, the balance of deferred lease obligation, representing the difference between cash rent paid and straight-line rent expense, was \$864 and \$876, respectively.
 The Stamford Lease is renewable for one five-year term.

-As of the Commencement Date, the Stamford landlord had made tenant improvements of approximately \$1,094 to the leased premises.
-Such amount was included in Property and equipment, net and in Deferred lease obligation on the Company's Balance Sheet on that date.
+As of the Commencement Date, the Stamford Lease landlord had made tenant improvements of \$1,094 to the leased premises.
+Such amount was included in Property and equipment, net and in Deferred lease obligation.
 The portion of Deferred lease obligation that is related to tenant improvements is being amortized as a reduction to rent expense over the same term as rent expense.
-As of December 31, 2017 and 2016, the balance of Deferred lease obligation related to tenant improvements was \$842 and \$987, respectively.
+As of December 31, 2018 and 2017, the balance of Deferred lease obligation related to tenant improvements was \$698 and \$842, respectively.

-Total rent expense under the Stamford Lease was \$935 and \$797 for the years ended December 31, 2017 and 2016, respectively.
+Total rent expense under the Stamford Lease was \$974, \$935 and \$797 for the years ended December 31, 2018, 2017 and 2016, respectively.